+Be mindful about your mood.
 Women are twice as likely as men to have anxiety and depression, and many develop depression during menopause.
-This could impact memory and result in an increased risk for Alzheimer's.
-If you are depressed, talk to a doctor right away, as there are many treatment options available.
+This could affect memory and result in an increased risk for Alzheimer's.
+If you are depressed, talk to a doctor right away.
+Many treatment options are available.